 4. Bypass the water softener by pushing the handle in on the back of your unit.
 This will stop water from coming in or out of the softener while you work.

-5. Unscrew the black brine hose from the left side of your Venturi assembly.
-Blow air through the hose like a straw to confirm it is clear.
-If it is hard to blow air through, you may want to Clean the Float Assembly quickly to ensure there are no obstructions.
+5. Unscrew the white ferrule nut from your Venturi assembly or if present from the elbow adaptor.
+Try to blow air down and draw salty water up through the hose like a straw to confirm it is clear.
+If it is hard to blow air through or if you can't suck water up the hose, you may want to Clean the Float Assembly to ensure there are no obstructions.

-6. Now we will check for suction at the Venturi port.
+6. Now we'll check for suction at the Venturi port.
 You may want to place a towel under the Venturi port in case water leaks out.

 7. One of three things (listed below) will happen next.
-Slowly pull the bypass handle out in the back of your unit.
+Slowly pull the white handle in back out of bypass.

 a.
 Water flows out the Venturi port consistently (at least 15 seconds).